 Investors, Former Homeowners, and Tenant Representation

 The depressed economy has created an explosion of foreclosures and resultant post-foreclosure evictions.
 Daniel Marshall, has represented a number of post foreclosure investors in quickly gaining possession of their investment property.
 These services can include Cash for keys negotiations including stipulations that guarantee a move out or lockout date.
-Fast Eviction Lawyer firm also represents former homeowners in cash for keys negotiations and extending the time the homeowner stays in possession of their home.
+Daniel Marshall firm also represents former homeowners in cash for keys negotiations and extending the time the homeowner stays in possession of their home.

 How does a Post Foreclosure Eviction differ from a regular Eviction